-- Adjoining agencies and stakeholders cannot communicate with another in real-time. - First came to the forefront after 9/11, although it was identified as a problem a decade or more earlier. - Major Problem different agencies use different frequency bands and are licensed separately. - Territorial boundaries limited local government agencies, federal agencies, and nongovernmental agencies from having joint radio/communications facilities.
+- Adjoining agencies and stakeholders cannot communicate with another in real-time. - First came to the forefront after 9/11, although it was identified as a problem a decade or more earlier by Communications Professionals. - Major Problem different agencies use different frequency bands and are licensed separately.

-Post 9/11 in the US there are a series of interoperability frequencies allocated that anyone with a license for a primary service can use for inter-agency operations.
+Territorial boundaries limited local government agencies, federal agencies, and nongovernmental agencies from having joint radio/communications facilities.
+Post 9/11 in the US, a series of interoperability frequencies were allocated that anyone with a primary service license can use for inter-agency operations.

-There is also more collaboration between the 3 licensing agencies.
+More collaboration among the 3 licensing agencies.

-FCC - State and local government, business, non-profit organizations
+FCC - State and local government, business, nonprofit organizations